The G6 is Force USA’s most affordable weight stack all-in-one trainer.

 The have 5 all-in-one trainers to choose from- 2 of which use only weight plates and 3 that come with dual weight stacks for the functional trainer component.

 But it’s the G6 we’re here to talk about today.

-As all-in-one trainers go, the G6 falls in the moderately priced range, but it’s still a considerable investment for a home gym.
+Anyway, as all-in-one trainers go, the G6 falls in the moderately priced range, but it’s still a considerable investment for a home gym.